Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 - Sand filters always have top-mount multiport valves which require top-mounting, while cartridge and DE filters will always need side-mounted pumps.

 Do You Want a Plug-In or Hard-Wired Pump?

-A pump can be hardwired directly to the power line or you can use an inline that plugs directly to power.
-Either way, you need to determine how many voltages of power that go into the pump, which is 110 or 220 volts in most cases.
+A pump can be hardwired directly to the power line or you can use an inline that plugs directly into power.
+Either way, you need to determine how many voltages of power go into the pump, which is 110 or 220 volts in most cases.

 Finally, you need to consider horsepower.

-The type of horsepower you go with should perfectly fit your pool and the filtering system of your pool.
+The type of horsepower you go with should perfectly fit your pool and its filtering system.